What Clients Regret After Renovating in NYC (Real Cases)

 “I Chose the Finish for How It Looked in the Showroom”

 A client renovating a kitchen in a Park Slope brownstone selects a white oak veneer for the cabinet faces, a bouclé-style upholstered seat for the banquette, and a honed Calacatta marble for the countertops and backsplash.
 Every choice is beautiful.
-The kitchen is photographed well and gets shared widely among their social circle.
+The kitchen photographs well and gets shared widely among their social circle.

 Eighteen months later, the marble countertops have absorbed enough oil and red wine to produce staining that no amount of sealing has fully remediated.
 The white oak veneer around the sink area has darkened from moisture exposure.
 The banquette fabric has absorbed cooking smells and requires professional cleaning every few months to remain presentable.